 "And how were you progressing?"
 He asked her, speaking in English.

-"That's more time spent alone than I would have expected from you," Naru remarked quietly.
+But he didn't answer her, a frown spreading over his lips instead as he considered her.
+"That's more time spent alone than I would have expected from you," Naru finally said quietly.

-Mai shrugged.
-"I did spend time with my friends... maybe every weekend or so.
+Mai shrugged and looked away.
+"I did spend time with my friends, maybe every other weekend or so.
 But they always wanted to go shopping or to some fancy restaurant, and I..." a slight blush grew pink across her cheeks.
 "I was trying to save money."

 "What, no boyfriend?"
 He asked, an eyebrow rising.